terassyi/sart/docs/controller/design.md

 So we need BGP speakers outside the Kubernetes cluster and also BGP speaker inside the cluster.
 Local(inside) BGP speakers are on the each nodes as DaemonSet.
 And sart-controller controls these speakers via API.
-Now, we can only use sartd-bgp as local speakers.

 > **Note**
-> Sart-controller is an alpha system.
+> Sart is an alpha system.

 ## CRD based architecture